Schiiss/blog/_posts/2025-01-26-azure-ai-content-understanding.md

 ## Content Understanding API 🧑‍💻

-I have created a [notebook](https://github.com/Schiiss/blog/tree/master/code/azure-ai-content-understanding/main.ipynb) to process a video and a PDF document (among other things) that you can use as a reference.
+I have created a [notebook](https://github.com/Schiiss/blog/tree/master/code/azure-ai-content-understanding/main.ipynb) to process a video and a PDF document that you can use as a reference.

 We can perform many of the operations in Content Understanding via the [REST API](https://learn.microsoft.com/en-us/rest/api/contentunderstanding/analyzers?view=rest-contentunderstanding-2024-12-01-preview).
 To analyze content, we need to follow the below steps: